microsoft/team-explorer-everywhere/README.md

  * (Mac) `PATH=~/dev/apache-ant-1.9.6/bin:$PATH`

 ### Install the Eclipse Target Environment
-We use Eclipse 3.5.2 as the minimum supported Eclipse version.
+Historically. we use Eclipse 3.5.2 as the base target Eclipse version.
 1. Download and install Eclipse Classic from [Eclipse 3.5.2](http://www.eclipse.org/downloads/packages/release/galileo/sr2).
 On Windows, you may want to use a third party ZIP tool to unzip the Eclipse archive.
 1. Install the [EGit 2.1.0](http://archive.eclipse.org/egit/updates-2.1) plug-in into that Eclipse instance.